 As far as I know, nobody has made something like this with a color E-Paper display so even if it isn't a new concept, it brings a new twist to the game.

 The plan is to make a standalone battery-powered device in a nice 3D printed case.
 It has to be as low power as possible since I want the batteries to last at least a couple of months.
-I haven't decided yet on what battery chemistry to use, the two candidates are lithium-ion or rechargeable NiMH AA.
-If I go with lithium-ion it will be rechargeable via USB, otherwise, AA batteries will have to be replaced when empty.
+E-Paper displays are ideal for this task because they draw power only when the image is changing.

 Display Test Fixture (Making a text fixture to hold the display and the STM32 Discovery board)

 Schematic and Power Consumption (RevA PCB schematic and battery life estimation)

 PCB and 3D Printed Enclosure (3D Printed enclosure prototype)

 Folder Structure and Video Conversion (SD folder structure and how to extract jpegs from mp4)

 RevA PCB (troubleshooting) (PCB Inspection, first power-up, programming the micro)